 Startups are more likely to die from suicide than homicide.

-The above quote is so powerful and so true — most companies die from self-inflicted wounds than from an external force (competition, economic downturn, etc.).
+The above quote by Paul Graham, is so powerful and so true — most companies die from self-inflicted wounds than from an external force (competition, economic downturn, etc.).

 To expand upon this further, I believe there are two main types of startup suicide are: toxic founder relationships and indecision.